get-convex/launchdarkly/README.md

 - `GET YOUR_CONVEX_SITE_URL/ld/webhook` - LaunchDarkly will use this endpoint to verify the installation of your component.
 - `PUT YOUR_CONVEX_SITE_URL/ld/webhook` - LaunchDarkly will send your flag and segment data to this endpoint.

-Copy your LaunchDarkly environment's SDK Key and store it as an environment variable `LAUNCHDARKLY_SDK_KEY` in your Convex deployment.
+Copy your LaunchDarkly environment's SDK Key and store it as an environment variable named `LAUNCHDARKLY_SDK_KEY` in your Convex deployment.
 You can do so on the [environment variables](https://dashboard.convex.dev/deployment/settings/environment-variables) page or via `npx convex env set LAUNCHDARKLY_SDK_KEY <key>` from the CLI.

 ### Configure the LaunchDarkly integration